biancacortez/HRdatabase/README.md

 #### Here are some list of queries with their ouput.
    1. **`Query 1: `**
-     INEER JOIN: An inner join will combine rows from different tables if the join condition is true.
+     INNER JOIN: An inner join will combine rows from different tables if the join condition is true.

        ```SQL
          DELIMITER //